I'll Stand by You: Music video

-The music video was filmed in Africa.
+The music video for the song was filmed in Africa.
 Underwood is seen singing to young children and helping them with different art projects, such as painting.
 At one point in the video, she is seen walking into a cemetery with a girl in her arms, and a boy by her hand who is carrying flowers.
 Underwood is also seen crying towards the end of the video when she is helping an ill person.
-This music video was made available for download on the U.S. iTunes Store.
+The video was made available for download on the U.S. iTunes Store.